ksamuk/website/content/post/dadi-windows.md

 		python setup.py install

 Scan the output of this command for errors.
-Depending on the state of your system, you may need to install Visual Studio 9.0 C++ (follow the url given in error message).
+Depending on the state of your system, you may need to install Visual Studio 9.0 C++ (follow the URL given in error message).

-## Run the $\partial$a$\partial$i example analysis
+## Run the ∂a∂i example analysis

 To confirm your installation works, run the example analysis provided in the repository you downloaded.